AceDataCloud/SoraAPI/docs/sora_videos_generation_api_integration_guide.md

 <p><img src="https://cdn.acedata.cloud/g04qjz.png" width="500" class="m-auto"></p>

-Click the "Try" button to test, as shown in the image above, and we get the following result:
+Click the "Try" button to test, as shown in the image above, and we obtained the following result:

 ```json
 {